 illness.
 If your medical practitioner acted with gross negligence, and

 his or her misdiagnosis caused you serious harm, you should talk to a

 committed, knowledgeable, and experienced Philadelphia medical malpractice

 medical malpractice case.

 You could be entitled to compensation for expenses incurred and losses

 suffered because of the misdiagnosis, including but not necessarily limited

 - Exacerbated medical problems

-The Philadelphia medical malpractice lawyers at Shrager, Spivey & Sachs
+The Philadelphia medical negligence lawyers at Shrager, Spivey & Sachs

 understand the hardships that can occur when a person has been misdiagnosed.